eqinox/Ecommerce-Shopping-Platform/README.md

 ## Features

 - Marketing landing page (`/`) with latest products
-- Search page with all products (`/search`) which leads to Stripe Checkout
+- Search page with sort and filter for all products (`/search`)
+- Cart page which lead to Stripe Checkout, Paypal Checkout or Cash on Delivery
-- Admin dashboard with CRUD operations on products
+- Admin dashboard (`/admin/`) with overview for all products, CRUD operations on products, orders and users
+- Order history page
+- User profile page
 - RBAC with Admin and User roles
+- Theme changing
+- Notification by email when product is purchased
 - Email/password authentication with JWTs stored to cookies

 After changes in `schema.prisma` file must run